Skip to main content

 March 8, 2023

 US Politics.
 "Take 2.”
-A conversation with Fred Block, University of California, Davis; Robert Kuttner, Co-Editor of The American Prospect; and Margaret R. Somers, University of Michigan.
+A conversation with Fred Block, University of California, Davis; Robert Kuttner, Co-Editor of The American Prospect; and Margaret R. Somers, University of Michigan

-Watch recording of presentation
+Watch video of the presentation

 March 2, 2023